JayThibs/JayThibs/README.md

 - 📄 Here's my [resume](https://docs.google.com/document/d/1v-Nb-F6FRKzASZnj8FevNOK86iPDbxnv2l5VrJBaeQM/edit?usp=sharing) and my [LinkedIn profile](https://www.linkedin.com/in/jacques-thibodeau/).
 - 🌱 I’m currently focused on **building ML in production efficiently and safely**.
 - 👯 I’m looking to **collaborate with others** on end-to-end ML projects 🤓
-- 🥅 2021-2022 Goals: Produce content on my [blog][website] to teach people about ML in Production.
+- 🥅 2022 Goals: Produce content on my [blog][website] to teach people about ML in Production.
+Learn more about AI Safety (and AGI).
-- ⚡ Fun fact: I like martial arts 🤺 and used to host a radio show!
+- ⚡ Fun facts: I like martial arts 🤺 and used to host a radio show!

 ### Connect with me: